 Reading it, it seemed clear that my mother may have broken up his parents’ marriage — and that my response could make the difference between working with him and never hearing from him again.
 I dithered for several days.
 Then I just decided to trust his statement that he felt one should own one’s scars, and I just wrote back answering his 19 questions as fully and frankly as I could.
 He and Christy received this graciously, and from there we worked together to try to excavate their story.

 I had to construct two family histories.
 Constructing my half was a matter of talking to my siblings, to Betty Lou, to my father, and to some of my mom’s oldest friends.
 The Zahrts meanwhile were doing the same thing, talking with members of their family.
 They had this huge mystery to fill in about their dad’s life, too.

 What aspect of the reporting was most difficult?

 What was most resistant to reconstructing, not surprisingly, was the time my mom and Angus spent together.
 There was almost no paper trail.
-I found one person who knew Angus in Hawaii—a squadron mate.
+I found one person who knew Angus in Hawaii — a squadron mate.
 But he was reluctant to talk about the private life of someone he knew in a time of war, who revealed things to him that you probably wouldn’t in any other scenario.
 So I didn’t have much to go on, which is why the photos that my mom had kept were so valuable.
-[Editors' note: In this audio slideshow, Dobbs talks more about how he used those photos to try to understand what might have happened between his mother and Angus.]

 How did you end up selling the story to The Atavist?